Extra-Curricular and Enrichment Activities

 Through a DofE programme young people have fun, make friends, improve their self-esteem and build confidence.
 They gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs and uni and job applications.
 Top employers recognise the work-ready skills Award holders bring to their business.

-No worries, Here are some introduction material to help you understand DofE-
+Here are some introduction material to help you understand DofE-

 Ideas for activities